Three policies

 Curriculum Policy

-1. Specialized knowledge and skills
+1. Specialist knowledge and skills

-4. Contributions to international and local communities
+4. Ability to contribute to the global community and local communities

 Diploma Policy

-1. Specialized knowledge and skills
+1. Specialist knowledge and skills

-4. Contributions to international and local communities
+4. Ability to contribute to the global community and local communities